Epic Meal Time: Cast and crew

+Income method

-Income methodEpic Meal Time uses merchandising to raise money for the show, currently selling a line of branded T-shirts.
+Epic Meal Time uses merchandising to raise money for the show, currently selling a line of branded T-shirts.
 In interviews, Morenstein and Toth have also discussed the creation of a cookbook and an iPhone app.
 The episodes also contain advertisements, generated by YouTube using Google AdSense.
 More recently, the group has participated in referral programs for other companies such as Netflix and Gamefly.
 Most of the referral codes are given through the Epic Meal Time website, though the group has occasionally directly mentioned them in videos.

 An EpicMealTime video game was released as an app on the Android and iOS for purchase and download on July 26, 2012.
 The game is somewhat similar to that of Fruit Ninja and it revolves around one of the Epic Meal Time crew.
 The playable characters, beginning with Harley Morenstein, eat unhealthy food such as pizza, meat and bacon while avoiding and pushing away more healthy consumables, mostly vegetables.
 Gameplay shows the EMT member being fed and opening his mouth to receive the food that flings in from both directions, while the player then navigates the food to go to the member's mouth and pushes away healthy items.
 The game starts with three strikes and if the player consumes three healthy items, the game ends.
 There are no "levels" but simply playing for score as "games" are counted every time the player retries.
 Challenges can be unlocked as well as more food items, backgrounds, crew members and hats.